 Buying tickets for the Top of the Rock is easy.
-You can either purchase a timed ticked to avoid lines or purchase an unscheduled ticket and redeem it at the time of your choice.
+You can either purchase a timed ticket to avoid lines or purchase an unscheduled ticket and redeem it at the time of your choice.
 You can also purchase a Sun & Stars ticket and visit twice in one day.
-Alternatively you can also upgrade to the Premier Pass and receive a free viewfinder and souvenir digital photo once you arrive.
+Alternatively, you can also upgrade to the Premier Pass and receive a free viewfinder and souvenir digital photo once you arrive.
 All you need to do is have a look and figure out which one you would like to buy.
 Find the best prices here.

 Even if you purchase your tickets in advance, schedule half an hour until you get up to the observation deck, as the lifts can only take a limited number of people at once.
 How long you stay is up to you – The tickets are not limited by time.

 Before you are allowed to enter the observation deck you have to pass a security check.
 So please make sure, that you don’t have any dangerous items with you: No glass and no tripods.

 Our conclusion: Top of the rock is a better alternative to the Empire State Building’s observation deck!
 You get in quickly and don’t have to wait in a long queue.
 The view of the Empire State Building from the Top of the Rockefeller Center is breathtaking, especially at night.